ehhope/academic-kickstart/content/project/BRIEF-Intervention/index.md

 tags = ['intervention','ecological assessments','e-health']

 # Project summary to display on homepage.
-summary = "An ecological assessment tool I developed to track anxiety and depression symptoms introduce mindfulness-based techniques to patients enrolled in a BRIEF clinical study."
+summary = "An ecological assessment tool I developed to track anxiety & depression symptoms & introduce mindfulness-based techniques to patients enrolled in a BRIEF clinical study."

 # Slides (optional).
 #   Associate this page with Markdown slides.